fastify/fastify/docs/Plugins-Guide.md

 Perfect, now you know (almost) all the tools that you can use to extend Fastify.
 But probably there is something you noted when trying out your code.<br>
 How can you distribute your code?

-The preferred way to distribute an utility is to wrap all your code inside a `register`, in this way your plugin can support an asynchronous bootstrap *(since `decorate` is a synchronous api)*, in the case of a database connection for example.
+The preferred way to distribute a utility is to wrap all your code inside a `register`, in this way your plugin can support an asynchronous bootstrap *(since `decorate` is a synchronous api)*, in the case of a database connection for example.

 *Wait, what?
 Didn't you tell me that `register` creates an encapsulation and that what I create inside there will not be available outside?*<br>
 Yes, I said that.
 But what I didn't tell you, is that you can tell to Fastify to avoid this behavior, with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.